-But you might be thinking: “hey Candice, that’s all fine and good, but how do I market myself in a way that works for me?”
+Now you might be thinking: “hey Candice, that’s all fine and good, but how do I market myself in a way that works for me?”.
 Well, here are some ideas to get you thinking about that!
 I can’t promise every idea works for every person, but take these ideas, change them, use them as creative fuel for your own plans.
 The point here is to give you forward momentum.

-There are multiple ways you can approach this.
+There are multiple ways you can approach this package idea.
 You can team up with other practitioners in your clinic to offer a package of treatments in a bundle.
 You can offer a special holiday package of treatments yourself.
 Or, you can bundle a gift certificate with some chocolates or a mug and tea – something nice for gift giving.

 Another thing to consider with gift certificates is ease of purchasing.
 It’s always a good idea to offer to ship them to people to make it that much easier for them to buy.
 Even better if you have a way for them to purchase online.
-Of course, do charge an appropriate amount for shipping – this is absolutely ok to do, as long as you are clear about the value of the treatment on the gift certificate and any expiry dates.
+Of course, do charge an appropriate amount for shipping!

-As an aside for those of you in Ontario: people are often confused about the Ontario regulations around selling gift cards and certificates.
+As an aside for those of you in Ontario: people are often confused about the provincial regulations around selling gift cards and certificates.
 You absolutely can put an expiry date on a gift card for a specific service.
 See the Ontario government website for details.

 Discounting your services is a sticky issue for health care providers.
 And really, it’s not the best way to run any business.
 Offering frequent discounts just makes people assume they’ll never have to pay your full fee.

 You can also go the extra mile and decorate your online presence.
 Put new winter-y photos on your website, put holiday-themed stuff on your social media.
 Make yourself stand out!
-People will take notice and it can mean an increased number of bookings and gift certificate purchases.
+People will take notice and it can mean an increased number of bookings and gift certificate purchases online.

-Send a holiday-themed email to your clients with tips for surviving (haha) the holidays, delicious holiday recipes, or anything else you might want to send.
+Try sending a holiday-themed email or series of emails to your clients with tips for surviving (haha) the holidays, delicious holiday recipes, or anything else you might want to send.
 Make sure to mention any promotions you have going on, and talk about how gift certificates are a good holiday gift and how you make it easy for them.

 If your community has a similar date – for example, a ‘shop the neighbourhood’ promotion – you can also participate in that to help bring people into your clinic.
 It can also be a fun way to meet some of your fellow local small business owners!
 Networking can be another fantastic way to promote your practice and bring you more clients.